Security News

 .

-Either create an issue or follow the steps outlined in the generate-weightings
+[!TIP] Need support for a different unicode subset?
+Either create an issue or follow the steps outlined in the

-script in the unpack
+script in theunpack

 package and open a PR.